Custom Nodes

 In this section, we’ll walk through creating a custom node featuring an input field that updates text elsewhere in your application.
 For further examples, we recommend checking out our Custom Node Example.

 To create a custom node, all you need to do is create a React component.
 React Flow will automatically wrap it in an interactive container that injects essential props like the node’s id, position, and data, and provides functionality for selection, dragging, and connecting handles.
-For a full reference on all available custom node props, see the Custom Node Props.
+For a full overview on all available node props, see the Node reference.

 Let’s dive into an example by creating a custom node called TextUpdaterNode